Steelcase (NYSE:SCS) Releases Q3 2022 Earnings Guidance

-Steelcase (NYSE:SCS) issued an update on its third quarter 2022 earnings guidance on Wednesday morning.
+Steelcase (NYSE:SCS) updated its third quarter 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $0.070-$0.110 for the period, compared to the Thomson Reuters consensus estimate of $0.100.
 The company issued revenue guidance of $755 million-$785 million, compared to the consensus revenue estimate of $720.80 million.

-Steelcase (NYSE:SCS) last issued its quarterly earnings results on Tuesday, September 21st.
-The business services provider reported $0.21 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.23 by ($0.02).
+Steelcase (NYSE:SCS) last released its earnings results on Tuesday, September 21st.
+The business services provider reported $0.21 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.23 by ($0.02).
+The company had revenue of $724.80 million during the quarter, compared to analyst estimates of $761.33 million.
 Steelcase had a net margin of 1.35% and a return on equity of 5.56%.
-The firm had revenue of $724.80 million for the quarter, compared to the consensus estimate of $761.33 million.
-During the same quarter in the prior year, the firm earned $0.55 earnings per share.
-The company’s revenue was down 11.5% on a year-over-year basis.
+The company’s revenue for the quarter was down 11.5% on a year-over-year basis.
+During the same period in the previous year, the firm posted $0.55 EPS.

 An institutional investor recently raised its position in Steelcase stock.
-Morgan Stanley grew its stake in Steelcase Inc. (NYSE:SCS) by 27.5% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 1,608,779 shares of the business services provider’s stock after purchasing an additional 346,540 shares during the period.
-Morgan Stanley owned approximately 1.39% of Steelcase worth $24,309,000 as of its most recent filing with the Securities and Exchange Commission.
-Institutional investors and hedge funds own 67.93% of the company’s stock.
+Morgan Stanley boosted its holdings in Steelcase Inc. (NYSE:SCS) by 27.5% in the second quarter, according to its most recent Form 13F filing with the SEC.
+The fund owned 1,608,779 shares of the business services provider’s stock after purchasing an additional 346,540 shares during the period.
+Morgan Stanley owned about 1.39% of Steelcase worth $24,309,000 at the end of the most recent reporting period.
+67.93% of the stock is owned by institutional investors.

 Steelcase Inc manufactures and sells integrated furniture settings, user-centered technologies, and interior architectural products.
 It operates through Americas, EMEA, and Other Category segments.
 The firm’s furniture portfolio includes panel, fence and beam-based furniture systems, storage products, fixed and height-adjustable desks, benches, and tables, as well as complementary products, including work tools and screens.